Fast approximation of the affinity dimension for dominated affine iterated function systems: Examples

 Consider $(A_1,A_2)$ where

 and note that $A_1$ and $A_2$ are contractions in the Euclidean norm.
 It is easily checked that $(A_1A_1,A_1A_2,A_2A_1,A_2A_2)$ is a tuple of positive invertible matrices and is therefore $1$-dominated.
-By consideration of Theorem \ref{th:bogo} it follows that \eqref{eq:horse} holds for $(A_1A_1,A_1A_2,A_2A_1,A_2A_2)$ and obviously \eqref{eq:horse} therefore also holds for $(A_1,A_2)$.
-We conclude that $(A_1,A_2)$ is likewise $1$-dominated.
+By the characterisation of domination in terms of singular values this clearly implies that $1$-domination holds also for $(A_1,A_2)$.

 We identify each $A_i$ with the corresponding linear map $\mathbb{R}^3 \to \mathbb{R}^3$ defined by $A_i$ with respect to the standard basis $e_1,e_2,e_3$ of $\mathbb{R}^3$.
 With respect to the basis $e_1\wedge e_2, e_1\wedge e_3,e_2\wedge e_3$ for $\wedge^2\mathbb{R}^3$ we have